Problems often arise when implementing new software, but they need not be inevitable.

 Low user adoption

-To drive adoption, find in-house champions who can lead the process.
-Designate one or two champions in different areas, such as Advancement and Admissions, who can meet monthly to try driving Salesforce and discover what’s lacking in terms of functionality.
-Adding third-party applications to tailor Salesforce to your organization’s particular needs will help increase adoption.
+Secondly, as you go live, find in-house champions who can drive the adoption process.
+Designate one or two champions in different areas, such as Advancement and Admissions, who can meet monthly to review Salesforce usage and look for areas where additional training, modified processes, or enhanced functionality may be needed.

 You thought you were getting more than you did